 Some years later, Carter turned his focus to a tomb which is now known as KV60.
 Inside he discovered two coffins belonging to women.
 One clearly belonged to Hatshepsut’s “wet nurse”, Sitra-In.
 However, because the tomb was not considered to be a royay tomb, it received almost no attention.
 It was only in 1989 that an archaeologist by the name of Donald Ryan decided to reopen the tomb.

 The sarcophagus of the wet nurse was sent to Cairo, while the other was left behind.
 Several years later, another archaeologist decided to start investigating the mystery of Hatshepsut’s missing mummy.
 The result – the second mummy in KV60 was that of Hatshepsut.
 This was determined thanks to CAT scan and a tooth which was discovered in a box next to her coffin.

 Unlike some other pharaohs such as Ramses II, Queen Hatshepsut is not remembered as being one of ancient Egypt’s most prominent military leaders.
 Instead, she is remembered fror bringing wealth to Egypt anf for greatly improving the life of Egyptian society which started with her trade expedition to the Land of Punt.
 While Thutmose III’s goal many have been to erasre the rule and legacy of his mother, Hatshepsut has certainly survived.

-Because the temple is one of Egypt’s most famous and most visited attractions, and certainly one of the most famous attractions in Luxor, it is almost always featured in our Egypt package tours that include spending some time in Luxor.
+Because the temple is one of Egypt’s most famous and most visited attractions, and certainly one of the most famous attractions in Luxor, it is almost always featured in our Egypt travel packages that include spending some time in Luxor.
 Nearly all of our Nile cruises from Luxor to Aswan and our Nile cruises from Aswan to Luxor also include a visit to Queen Hatshepsut’s temple because it is well and truly one attraction you really don’t want to miss.